ChrisBogner/ViscousFlow/README.md

 field capacity.
 It was irrigated at 10 mm h<sup>-1</sup> during 64410 sec (17.9 h).
 During the experiment, a suction of -10 hPa was applied at the bottom of the soil column to prevent saturation.
 The data set
 \`drainage’ contains the drainage from this soil column C1.
-The data was smoothed (see the original open access publication Bogner and Germann (2019) for details).

 The irrigation water contained Bromide that was measured in the drainage water with an ion-sensitive electrode.
 The data set \`tracer’ contains the normalized Bromide concentration (i.e. concentration in the drainage divided by the concentration in the irrigation water).

+Both data sets were smoothed by LOESS (see the original open access publication Bogner and Germann (2019) for details).

 Load libraries and data.